amd/ryzen-ai-documentation/docs/xrt_smi.rst

   .. image:: images/aie_partitions_verbose.png

-- To show details about the opcode trace (stx) or stream buffer tokens (phx):
+- To show details about the ctrlcode opcode trace (on Strix NPU) or stream buffer tokens (on Phonix NPU):

   .. code-block:: shell

      xrt-smi examine -r telemetry

-  *Sample Command Line Output on Strix (STX):*
+  *Sample Command Line Output on Strix NPU:*

   .. image:: images/telemetry_stx.png

-  *Sample Command Line Output on Phoenix (PHX):*
+  *Sample Command Line Output on Phoenix NPU:*

   .. image:: images/telemetry_phx.png

-**Note:** To view ``aie-partition`` and ``telemetry`` report model has to be run concurrently on NPU.
+**Note:** To view aie-partition and telemetry reports, the model must be run concurrently on the NPU.
+For models running for a shorter timespan, you can run the model or xrt-smi commands in a loop to see the output of these commands.

 Executing a Sanity Check on the NPU
 -----------------------------------

-- To run a built-in test on the NPU to ensure it is in a deployable state.
-It runs all test in the suite for device validation, includes verify, df-bw, tct  and gemm tests
+- To validate AMD NPU, run a set of built-in sanity tests which includes verify, df-bw, tct and gemm:

   .. code-block:: shell